fyfirman/eko-docs/src/content/docs/getting-started/configuration.md

 Here's how to initialize the demo project which includes configuring the model page:

-Click on the current eko extension details, find Extension Options in the details page, then click to configure LLM model Api Key.
+Click on the current eko extension details, find Extension Options in the details page, then click to configure LLM model API Key.

 <video controls>
   <source src="/docs/config_llm.mov" />